acelliott1218/task-smasher/README.md

 ### Story Page
 * The backstory
     * The website reads left to right, taking the users on the journey of what inspired this site.
-    * This page functions to both build trust in the users, and set the website apart from other life-hack sites.
+    * This page functions to both build trust in the users and set the website apart from other life-hack sites.
     * By sharing these personal backstories, as well as a clear goal, the story page will hopefully generate a humanizing response and emotional tie-in with the users.
     * The last paragraph ends with a link to signup.html, further herding users to subscribe to the website and, hopefully, add to its content.